mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1546 out of 1589 answered.</p>

-Though many of you who answered the survey have already migrated, we still have a many more to convince to come along with us.
+Though many of you who answered the survey have already migrated, we still have many more to convince to come along with us.
 That'll be a major focus of ours for the year ahead.

 ### What's the statement that most defines your migration experience?